emilyyeh123/robotics_ecpe155_2022/finalCompetition/README.md

 Unfortunately, I didn't have time to test the code nor begin altering the constants for the P.I. and D. This is something I would have liked to do with more time.

+### Last Comments
+One thing I would have really liked to try, was adding more sophisticated code to my robot behavioral functions.
+In lecture,we learned so many algorithms that handle the exact problems I encountered with my super simple functions.
+Problems with range data coming in from the IR sensors.
+Creating an effective feedback system with the quadrature encoder, plotting and planning the distance the robot has already traveled.
+These are all topics that have solutions in their more complex code.
+The simple functions were supposed to be a foundation to explore more complex code, not the main attraction.
+I wish I had more time to go beyond the most simple designs.

+This class was awesome!
+My partner was great and the course content was riveting.
+Maybe I should have switched majors. ;)

+Have a good day!

+-Uri

 ## Robot Decision Controls